JOHNSTON Gordon

 C:\Users\Robert\Documents\CARTOONING ILLUSTRATION ANIMATION\IMAGE OF PERSON\J\JOHNSTON Gordon, U of W O Alumini Gazette.jpg University of Western Ontario Alumni Gazette: circa 2009.

 Gordon Johnston was typical of cartoonists operating in twentieth century Canada.
 He was an editorial cartoonist, he co-created the cartoon strip “Jeff Buchanon”, and later he created the cartoon panel “It Happened In Canada”.
-The small Canadian market made it necessary to wear several hats at the same time.
+The small Canadian market made it necessary to wear several hats.

-Johnston was born in 1920 in Tillsonburg Ontario like so many cartoonists in this encyclopedia he began drawing early in life and was reprimanded in high school for following this practice and ignoring his studies.
+Johnston was born 11 July 1920 in Tillsonburg Ontario but grew up in Toronto.
+Like so many cartoonists in this encyclopedia he began drawing early in life.
+He was reprimanded in high school for following this practice and ignoring his studies.
+He persisted and attended art classes at the Art Gallery of Ontario where he was taught by Arthur Lismer of the Group of Seven who he credits as the greatest influence on his life as an artist.
+This was the only formal art education he received.

-Johnston moved to London Ontario in 1963 where he became an illustrator and co-developer of Programmed Learning at the University of Western Ontario.
+Gordon moved to London Ontario in 1963 where he became an illustrator and co-developer of Programmed Learning at Western University.

 WORK: